-controllers 200 times in each of the five environmental conditions-100 trials in Env.
+A post-evaluation analysis has been performed in order to assess the discrimination capabilities of the final generation best evolved controllers in each of the 10 replications of the experiment.
+We have re-evaluated each of these controllers 200 times in each of the five environmental conditions-100 trials in Env.
 A and 100 trials in Env.
-B. The results, averaged for all the replications and for the five environmental circumstances, are summarised in table 4.
-This table illustrates for each agent, two measures of its average success rate (see columns R{motion} and R{signal}), and two measures of its average rate of failure for each type of environment (see columns E1, E2, E3, and E4).
-Table 4 shows that, as far as it concerns both R{motion} and R{signal} , each final generation best evolved controller possesses a very high success rate for both Env.
+B. The results, averaged for all the replications and for the five environmental circumstances, are summarized in table 4.
+This table illustrates, for each agent, two measures of its average success rate (see columns R{motion} and R{signal}), and two measures of its average rate of failure for each type of environment (see columns E1, E2, E3 and E4).
+Table 4 shows that, as far as concerns both R{motion} and R{signal} , each final generation best evolved controller possesses a very high success rate for both Env.
 A and Env.
 B. In particular, the performance in Env.
 A is always very close to the maximum, and very few errors have been observed.
-As far as it concerns Env.
+As far as concerns Env.
 B, it is important to highlight the good performance in the R{signal} component, which is related to the offset Δ in the signalling behaviour-see equation (5).
-Recall that a value of 0.9 for R{signal} corresponds to an absolute mismatch of 36 degrees with respect to a complete loop.
-This means that the evolved signalling behaviour is very accurate, despite the high variability (i.e., the light-band distance) in the environmental conditions encountered by the robot.
+Recall that a value of 0.9 for R{signal} corresponds to an absolute mismatch of 36° with respect to a complete loop.
+This means that the evolved signalling behaviour is very accurate, despite the high variability (i.e. the light-band distance) in the environmental conditions encountered by the robot.